Van Dorn House: Peter Van Dorn

 After settling in Port Gibson, about 1812 Van Dorn had married Sophia Donelson Caffery, daughter of a prominent Tennessee family.
 They had nine children together.
 She died in early 1831.

-Sophia's great-grandfather Col. John Donaldson had been an aide to General George Washington during the American Revolutionary War.
+Sophia's grandfather Col. John Donaldson had been an aide to General George Washington during the American Revolutionary War.
 He moved to what became Tennessee, where he helped found Fort Nashborough (which later became Nashville).
 Sophia's aunt Rachel Donelson Caffery had married Andrew Jackson, but died before he was elected as president.
 Jackson later visited the Van Dorn home in Port Gibson on various trips along the way to New Orleans.
 This family connection gained son Earl Van Dorn a federal appointment to West Point, the catalyst for his military career.

-Peter Van Dorn in 1830 traveled to New York and Washington, D.C. with 14-year-old daughter Octavia; they met President Jackson at the White House.
+Peter Van Dorn in 1830 traveled to New York and Washington, D.C., with 14-year-old daughter Octavia; they met President Jackson at the White House.
 Donelson Caffery, a nephew in Louisiana through his wife's family, became a prominent sugar planter, Confederate officer, and was elected by the state legislature as a U.S. Senator after the American Civil War.
 Sophia's sister Sarah Caffery Walker was the mother of John George Walker (1821-1893), who also became a Confederate general.

-Peter Aaron Van Dorn also designed McGregor (Port Gibson, Mississippi).
+Peter Aaron Van Dorn also designed McGregor.
 The house was in the Greek Revival architecture style, built in 1835 for one of his daughters.
 It was listed on the NRHP in 1979.